kirstenintech/caretag/SECURITY.md

 **Please do not report security vulnerabilities through public GitHub issues.**

 Instead, please report them via:

 - **GitHub Security Advisories**: Use the "Security" tab on this repository to create a private security advisory
 - **Alternative**: Contact me via LinkedIn at https://www.linkedin.com/in/kirstenintech/

-You should receive a response within 48 hours.
+You should receive a response.

 Please include the following information in your report: